appcelerator-archive/amp/project/ISSUE-TRIAGE.md

 Before triaging an issue very far, make sure that the issue's author provided the standard issue information.
 This will help you make an educated recommendation on how this to categorize the issue.
 Standard information that *must* be included in most issues are things such as:

+-   accurate steps to reproduce the issue
 -   the output of `docker version`
--   Docker for Mac or Docker for Windows version, if applicable
+-   the output of `docker info`
+-   the output of `amp version`
--   the output of `amp --version`
+-   the output of `amp config`
--   a reproducible case if this is a bug, Dockerfiles FTW
--   page URL if this is a docs issue or the name of a man page
+-   additional environment details (AWS, page URL, etc..)

+>Look at the [issue template](#https://github.com/appcelerator/amp/blob/master/.github/ISSUE_TEMPLATE.md) for additional information for issue triaging

 Depending on the issue, you might not feel all this information is needed.
 Use your best judgement.
 If you cannot triage an issue using what its author provided, explain kindly to the author that they must provide the above information to clarify the problem.